ppapasaikas/SANJUAN/README.txt

 For adapter removal, trimming and mapping,
 SANJUAN relies on the STAR aligner software.
-The user might decide to do these pre-processing steps and mapping with other programs by herself and apply SANJUAN on the resulting BAM files, skipping the build-in pre-processing and mapping of SANJUAN.
+The user might decide to perform these pre-processing steps and mapping, independently, and to apply
+SANJUAN on the resulting BAM files, skipping the build-in pre-processing and mapping functionality of SANJUAN.

 SANJUAN is designed to run on "Linux" like platforms (including OSX).